edhamma/saints/saints.rst

 I had been vaguely aware that Mukti would pick up some merchandise from stores and be in too much of a hurry to pay.
-Occasionally I would say something to her about it and she would invariably reply, "God told me to take it.
+Occasionally I would say something to her about it and she would invariably reply, "God told me to take it."
 What appalled me was not only how frequently she said "I stole that," but that some items were from homes where we had stayed as house guests.
 That was a sobering insight into how the mind of a co-psychopath can rationalize and not see things that should have been